andy-walker/node-red-contrib-gamepad/README.md

 Provided as-is in the hope it's useful.

-It was written to his requirements, so may not do exactly what you want, but feel free to fork, build on it, and generally do with it what you wish.
+It was written to his requirements, so may not do exactly what you want, but feel free to fork it, build on it, and generally do with it what you wish.

 ## Requirements
 Requires the 'joystick' package is installed, eg: